Demonstrate leadership in Indigenous Relations.

 • Good support from community but not a high level of awareness of company efforts; some evidence from community of increasingly positive impacts of company’s programs and activities

-• Building relationships with the Aboriginal community, with evidence of active and strategic management of Aboriginal relations
+• Building relationships with the Indigenous community, with evidence of active and strategic management of Indigenous relations

 Committed